• Apple News

 byRuss Eddins

-April 25, 2026
+April 26, 2026

-Reading Time: 4 mins read
+Reading Time: 8 mins read

 Third baseman Rylan Lujo drove in two runs with a soft liner to left.
 Elliott got out of the inning with another fly out to left.

 Lujo snuck a double past third baseman Judd Utermark to start the fourth.
 Elliott hit the next batter to put runners on first and second with no outs.
-Georgia second baseman Ryan Wynn reached first on a bunt hit after no one covered first.
+Georgia second baseman Ryan Wynn reached base on a bunt hit after no one covered first.

 The Bulldogs looked to blow the game open with the bases loaded and no outs.
 A single made it 4-0 with a runner on third.
 Another bunt drove in the fifth run.
-Elliott plunked another batter to put runners on first and second.
+Elliott plunked a batter to put runners on first and second.

 Elliott had his worst start of the season.
 He pitched just 3 ⅔ innings, allowed nine hits, gave up eight runs and struck out two.
-His earned run average ballooned to 4.82.

 Right fielder Tristan Bissetta made a diving catch to prevent a run and end the top of the sixth.
 The Rebels still trailed, 8-4.

-Decker got Ole Miss within three with a homer that snuck into the Rebel bullpen.
+In the seventh, Decker got Ole Miss within three with a homer that snuck into the Rebel bullpen.
 In the eighth, Furniss launched a solo homer to straight-away center to make it 8-6.
 Federico followed it up with a missile that reached the student section to get within one.

 Every fan in the stadium was on their feet for Decker’s 3-run homer to put Ole Miss ahead 10-8.